Concrete Environmental Product Declarations (EPDs)

 How Concrete Environmental Product Declarations (EPDs) can help

-In order for building professionals to be able to specify concrete mixes with lower climate impact, they first need transparency to better understand climate and cost tradeoffs between different concrete mixes available that meet their performance needs.
+In order for building professionals to be able to specify concrete mixes with lower climate impact, they first need transparency on the full carbon lifecycles of those concrete mixes.
 Environmental Product Declaration (EPDs) which are often compared to nutrition labels, show the life-cycle impact (including greenhouse gas impact, stratospheric ozone depletion, water systems impact, etc.) of all components of a concrete mix.

 Massachusetts Ready-Mix Plants with EPDs